breast augmentation

 If you have severely drooping breasts, a breast augmentation can be combined with a breast lift in order to improve the overall result.
 This is seen more often in women after pregnancy or weight loss where the combination of loss of breast volume and stretched out skin create drooping and deflated breasts.
 A breast lift can be performed in conjunction with a breast augmentation, or less frequently, as a separate procedure.

-During your initial consultation, Dr. Christopoulos will discuss all of your options with you, including type of implant (saline vs. silicone), location of implant ( fully under the pectoralis muscle, partially under the muscle, or above the muscle), as well as location of incision (under the breast or inframammary, around the areloa, or in the armpit).
+During your initial consultation, Dr. Christopoulos will discuss all of your options with you, including type of implant (saline vs. silicone), location of implant ( fully under the pectoralis muscle, partially under the muscle, or above the muscle), as well as location of incision (under the breast or inframammary, around the areola, or in the armpit).

 Click Here for Before and After Pictures